sync-for-science/imaging/README.md

   * ImagingStudy FHIR Endpoint
     * FHIR store either containing ImagingStudy records or having the ability to fetch / generate them
     * Can be hosted within the EHR's FHIR endpoint or separately
-  * DICOM WADO Endpoint(s)
+  * DICOM WADO-RS Endpoint(s)
-    * Imaging data store supporting (at a minimum) WADO access to fetch a study by UID
+    * Imaging data store supporting (at a minimum) WADO-RS access to fetch a study by UID
 * (New!)
 Imaging Client Application

 Note that some of actors are separated by responsibility for clarity, but this project makes no assumptions about implementation.
-For example, FHIR Imaging records may be stored in the Clinical FHIR Server, the DICOM server endpoint may be a proxy that implements the necessary WADO interface, etc..
+For example, FHIR Imaging records may be stored in the Clinical FHIR Server, the DICOM server endpoint may be a proxy that implements the necessary WADO-RS interface, etc..

 ## Assumptions and Pre-conditions